 Confirmed candidate details will be made available on the council website.
-The details will be updated on a regular basis throughout the nomination period and will include at least the candidate name and any affiliation claimed.
+The details will be updated on a regular basis throughout the nomination period and will include at least the candidate name their email address and or phone number and any affiliation claimed.